scramjetorg/platform-docs/samples/mediawiki/README.md

 # transpile TS->JS to dist/
 npm run build

-# make a compressed package with sequence
+# make a compressed package with Sequence
 si pack dist/ -o mediawiki.tar.gz

-# send sequence to transform hub, this will output Sequence ID
+# send Sequence to transform hub, this will output Sequence ID
 si seq send mediawiki.tar.gz

-# start a sequence, this will output Instance ID.
+# start a Sequence, this will output Instance ID.
 Search is optional and can be used to filter out results, e.g. "data.server_name === 'en.wikipedia.org'"
 si seq start - [<search>]

 # See output